areddy548/Secret-Manager/README.md

 Types

-1. Arbitary : An arbitrary secret is a type of application secret that can be used to hold structured or unstructured data, such as a key, configuration file, or any other piece of sensitive information.
+## 1. Arbitary :
+   An arbitrary secret is a type of application secret that can be used to hold structured or unstructured data, such as a key, configuration file, or any other piece of sensitive information.
 After you create the secret, you can use it to connect your application to a protected resource, such as a third-party app or database.
 Your secret is stored securely in your dedicated Secrets Manager service instance, where you can centrally manage its lifecycle.

    Rotation Policy : For arbitrary secrets we have to add the Value for rotation and the time for rotation like 30, 60 or 90 days.
 Auto rotation is now allowed for Arbitary Secrets.

-      Inputs Required : Secret Name - API_KEY
+   Inputs Required :

+              Secret Name - API_KEY
-                         Value - <apikey value>
+              Value - *apikey value*

    Response we get when we fetch secret from Secret Manager :